hassaanalansary/django-bulk-tracker/docs/source/usage.rst

         do_stuff()

 .. hint::
-    all signal has the same signature for consistency, and also in case you want to assign one function to listen to multiple signals
+    all signals have the same signature for consistency, and also in case you want to assign one function to listen to multiple signals